Losant/losant-docs/docs/workflows/data/store-value.md

 ## Configuration

 There are two configuration properties for the store value node - an identifier and a source.
 The identifier is how the workflow identifies the value being stored.
-This identifier is what should be used in subsequent [get value node](/workflows/data/get-value/) nodes that want to load this value in other runs of the workflow, and can be any string (and is templateable).
-The source is the value to actually store, and can be one of a couple different options:
+This identifier is a [string template](/workflows/accessing-payload-data/#string-templates) the key under which the value is stored.
+It is here that subsequent [get value node](/workflows/data/get-value/) nodes can access this value in other runs of the workflow.

-*   **Payload Path** is the most common, and the one displayed in the example below.
-With this option, the source should be a JSON path defining where in the current payload the value to store will be.
-If the payload path does not actually exist in the current payload, the currently stored value (if there is one) will be deleted.
-*   **Template** means the value will be evaluated as a standard templatable field, and the result will be the value to store.
-*   **JSON** means the value will be treated as static JSON, and the resulting JSON parsed object will be what is stored.
-Using this choice, you can set static complex objects as the value, or even just simple values like true or false.
-*   **Empty** means the node will explicitly clear whatever value is currently stored.
+The source is the value to actually store, and can be defined as a [payload path](/workflows/accessing-payload-data/#payload-paths), [string template](/workflows/accessing-payload-data/#string-templates) or [JSON template](/workflows/accessing-payload-data/#json-templates).
+You may also choose to explicitly clear the value at the identifier by choosing "Empty".

 ![Store Value Node Example](/images/workflows/data/store-value-node-example.png "Store Value Node Example")